-7 COMPLIANCE WITH ENVIRONMENTAL LAWS AND REGULATIONS
+7.0 COMPLIANCE WITH ENVIRONMENTAL LAWS AND REGULATIONS

-Environmental compliance for either alternative would be achieved upon: coordination of this draft EA and associated FONSI with appropriate agencies, organizations, and individuals for their review and comments; USFWS confirmation that either alternative would not be likely to adversely affect any endangered or threatened species; LDNR concurrence with the determination that either alternative is consistent, to the maximum extent practicable, with the Louisiana Coastal Resources Program; receipt of a Water Quality Certificate from the State of Louisiana; public review of the Section 404(b)(1) Public Notice; signature of the Section 404(b)(1) Evaluation; receipt of the Louisiana SHPO Determination of No Effect on cultural resources; receipt and acceptance or resolution of all USFWS Fish and Wildlife Coordination Act recommendations; and receipt and acceptance or resolution of all NMFS EFH recommendations.
-The draft FONSI will not be signed until the alternatives achieve environmental compliance with applicable laws and regulations, as described above.
+Environmental compliance for either alternative would be achieved upon: coordination of this draft EA and associated draft FONSI with appropriate agencies, organizations, and individuals for their review and comments; USFWS confirmation that the proposed action would not be likely to adversely affect any endangered or threatened species; receipt of a Water Quality Certificate from the State of Louisiana; public review of the Section 404(b)(1) Public Notice; signature of the Section 404(b)(1) Evaluation; receipt of the Louisiana SHPO Determination of "no historic properties affected" on cultural resources; offering federally-recognized Tribes the opportunity to review and comment on a "no historic properties affected" finding that included the APE for the proposed action; receipt and acceptance or resolution of all USFWS Fish and Wildlife Coordination Act recommendations; completion of a Phase 1 HTRW survey; and receipt and acceptance or resolution of all NMFS EFH recommendations.
+The FONSI would not be signed until the proposed action achieves environmental compliance with applicable laws and regulations, as described above.